spamwax/alfred-pinboard-rs/README.md

 - This workflow is setup to work with Aflred 4.
 It may or may not work with previous version as it has not been tested for them.

 ## Alfred 3 Support & Issues<a name="alfred_3_support"></a>
+- Alfred 4: If upgrading workflow from `0.15.12` (or `0.14.14` and before), you may have to directly [download](https://github.com/spamwax/alfred-pinboard-rs/releases/latest) latest version and then open it in Finder
 - Alfred 4 has made some changes to internal structure of workflows.
 Therefore if you updated this workflow through the built-in *automatic update*, it's very *likely* that it'll stop working.
 If that happens, you can fix it by first deleteing & then re-installing the workflow by [downloading the last version (0.14.11)](https://github.com/spamwax/alfred-pinboard-rs/releases/tag/0.14.11) that has Alfred 3 format.
 - Moving forward, new features, changes & bug fixes will first target Alfred 4 users and then (time permitting) will be ported back to Alfred 3.